conmaol/gadelica/grammar/nouns.md

   >
   > Tha diofar sheòrsaichean ainmearan ann: (i) Ainmear cumanta, a tha na ainm air rudeigin bitheanta, m.e. *boireannach*; *cat*; *bròg*; *sùil*; *aran*; *taigh*. (ii) Ainmear sònraichte, a tha na ainm air duine, air àite no air rudeigin àraidh, m.e. *Mòrag*; *Seumas*; *Glaschu*; *BBC ALBA*; *an Gearasdan*. (iii) [...]
 (Cox 2017: §56)
   >
-  > noun: the name of a thing or concept (e.g. “train”, “beauty”) or of a person or place (i.e. proper nouns, e.g. “Dr Who”, “Italy”).
+  > **noun**: the name of a thing or concept (e.g. “train”, “beauty”) or of a person or place (i.e. proper nouns, e.g. “Dr Who”, “Italy”).
 (Byrne 2002: 15)

-  Note on Cox’s other classes of noun?
+  Note for completeness that Cox (2017: §56) lists five other classes of noun in addition to common and proper nouns – collective nouns (*ainmear trusaidh*), quantity nouns (*ainmear meud*), abstract nouns (*ainmear eas-cruthach*), compound nouns (*ainmear fillte*), verbal nouns (*ainmear gnìomhaireach*).
+For present purposes, and with the obvious exception of his ‘compound nouns’ (many of which are not even nouns at all), these are best understood as semantic sub-classes of common noun.
 </details>

 ## Grammatical categories of nouns